stansuo/twlottomldl/README.md

 - For details, please visit my project journal on HackMD: [Project Journal - Taiwan Lottery Machine Learning (twlottomldl)](https://hackmd.io/@StanS/twlottomldl)
 ## Snapshot
 - Purpose: Predict winning numbers of Taiwan lottery by ML/DL
+- Rationale:
+    - There's no perfectly fair lotto balls nor perfectly fair lotto machines  existed in this world.
+    - The floating ,collision, and (therefore) results might be influenced by intrinsic and extrinsic factors
+        - intrinsic factors:
+            - characteristics of balls and machines themselves
+        - extrinsic factors:
+            - local weather (e.g., Atmospheric pressure, humidity, temperature, etc.) at or near the opening time.
+            - gravitational forces from near by celestial bodies.
+(The moon should be the major source of force)
 - Language: Python
 - Techniques:
     - Web scraping: requests, pyquery